Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

-Using the fact that $g_1,g_n >0$, then one can see that there is exactly one change of sign in the coefficients of the polynomial.
-From Descartes' rule of sign, this implies that there exists one positive root to this polynomial.
-The alternative statement is proven analogously. \end{proof}
+Using the fact that $g_1,g_n,r >0$ (see Lemma \ref{lemma:gains}), one can see that there is exactly one change of sign in the coefficients of the polynomial.
+From Descartes' rule of sign \cite{Henrici:88}, this implies that there exists one positive root to this polynomial.
+The alternative statement with $z_2^*$ is proven analogously.\\

+We need to prove now that the equilibrium point is nonnegative.
+First of all, $z_1^*$ is positive, which implies that $z_2^*$ is positive as well.
+Noting now that the equilibrium state value $x^*$ can be written as

+where $z_1^*,z_2^*>0$.
+Using now the fact that $A$ is Hurwitz stable, then so is $A-k_pe_ne_n^Tz_2^*$ and, therefore, $(A-k_pe_ne_n^Tz_2^*)^{-1}\le0$ (see Proposition \ref{prop:MHS}).
+This implies that $x^*\ge0$ since $e_1k_iz_1^*+b_0\ge0$, which proves that the equilibrium point is nonnegative.
+Since there are no assumptions on the value for the set-point $r$ besides its positivity, we can conclude that all positive set-points are admissible. \end{proof}}